- DEGREES & PROGRAMS

 Strayer University has admissions counselors who guide applicants through every step of the process, helping them find the answers and resources they need.
 But the guidance doesn’t end at admission.
-From the time students are enrolled to the time they graduate, they have access to a success coach.
-Crystal Reyes, success coach for Strayer, recently answered some questions about this role.
+From the time students are enrolled to the time they graduate, they have access to a Student Services Coach.
+Crystal Reyes, Student Services Coach for Strayer, recently answered some questions about this role.

 Our primary objective is to be the main point of contact for students for both finances, including financial aid, and academics.
 We want to help students succeed all the way to graduation, and beyond.
-So the success coach is there to help students navigate school and their next career or educational steps.
+So the Student Services Coach is there to help students navigate school and their next career or educational steps.
 We’re there to help them overcome obstacles along the way and refine their goals.

 Academic and career goal guidance